pyvista/pyvista-tutorial/doc/source/getting-started.rst

          conda install -c conda-forge jupyterlab trame ipywidgets

-You can then plot using Jupyterlab or Jupyter Notebook interactively with one of three backends:
+You can then plot using Jupyterlab or Jupyter Notebook with either a static or interactive backend:

    .. jupyter-execute::
       :hide-code: